ArceLopera/ArceLopera.github.io/_products/3_SciHealth.md

 ### Facial and Skin Monitoring Systems
 Facial and skin perception is a crucial marker for assessing health and well-being.
-I have been developing computerized tools for automatic classification of skin conditions and diseases that may guide presumptive diagnosis of several cutaneous health problems.
+I have been developing computerized tools for the automatic classification of skin conditions and diseases that may guide the presumptive diagnosis of several cutaneous health problems.
 {: .text-justify}